Pioneers in Early Childhood training in Singapore

 Relief Staff trained for the Early Childhood Education sector

-Children attended Outdoor Learning & Adventure programme
+Children attended Outdoor Learning & Adventure camp

 Mobile learning programmes curated in-house since 2018